anirban1195/anirban/_posts/2019-12-30-understanding-scaling-grades-1.markdown

 exam1 = 100+(exam1*-1)
 {% endhighlight %}

-To best find best fit we will use Chi-Squared statistics.
+To find best fit we will use Chi-Squared statistics.
 It's okay if you don't know the details but basically it gives a number which tells us how good our fit is.
 Smaller the number better the fit.
 Fortunately, scipy provides a pre-built package [chisquare](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.chisquare.html).

 {% highlight python %}
 from scipy.stats import chisquare